Stephen Atkins Swails: Post-war career

 Swails was a delegate to the 1868, 1872 and 1876 Republican national conventions.
 He became a member of the U.S. Electoral College, and also edited a newspaper, the Williamsburg Republican.

 He was forced out of politics after Reconstruction.
 After a white mob tried to assassinate him, he resigned from office and, through his Republican connections, obtained jobs in Washington, D.C., with the U.S. Postal Service and the United States Treasury Department.

 Stephen Swails is buried in the Friendly Society Cemetery, Charleston, South Carolina.

 Family

-Because of his complicated private life, Stephen Swails' descendants are plentiful, and live in Toronto, upstate New York, Philadelphia, and Atlanta.
+Stephen Swails had children from multiple relationships.
+His descendants live in Toronto, upstate New York, Philadelphia, and Atlanta.

 One of his surviving grandchildren was James Swails Sr., of Rochester, New York, who died in 2004.
 His granddaughter, Carolyn Janet Rollins, and another grandson, Robert Swails, are also deceased.
 Caroline Janet Rollins was a counselor in New Jersey.
 She married Joseph Tyler Jefferson.
 They have eight surviving children.
 Robert Swails Rollins was a Doctor of Internal Medicine, graduated from Lincoln University in Pennsylvania.
 He had two sons and a daughters and lived on Long Island, New York.
 Dr. Robert Swails Rollins was a flight surgeon in the United States Air Force and, after military service, had a practice on Long Island, New York.